agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

 ## What Can You Do Now?
 {: #do-now .text-left}

 If you are a 911 GIS data provider, it's in your best interest to begin validating and provisioning your data as soon as possible.
-In the coming months, AGRC will geocode the ALI database and begin working with the data providers to resolve missing addresses.
+In the coming months, UGRC will geocode the ALI database and begin working with the data providers to resolve missing addresses.

 At the moment, the most effective thing you can do is to resolve unintended discrepancies between site/structure address points and road centerlines.
-To facilitate this effort, AGRC has created a custom process to perform these validation checks and then output the needed discrepancy reports for the 911 data providers.
+To facilitate this effort, UGRC has created a custom process to perform these validation checks and then output the needed discrepancy reports for the 911 data providers.
 Get involved now by visiting the [project's homepage](https://gregbunce.github.io/AddressData_CrossCheck/).

 It's also in your best interest to view the current draft version of Utah's statewide [NG911 GIS database](/data/911).
 In particular, it is highly recommended that you validate your jurisdiction's PSAP, fire, law, and/or EMS boundaries, ensuring that they are correctly represented.
-AGRC will continue to push monthly updates and modifications into this database in hope that 911 data providers will view the data and help us resolve unintended discrepancies.
+UGRC will continue to push monthly updates and modifications into this database in hope that 911 data providers will view the data and help us resolve unintended discrepancies.

 Keep in mind: